-- ✓ Validate and/or refine existing multimodal strategies and projects - Identify/analyze alternate strategies and projects - Identify priorities - Develop implementation and financial strategies - Explore financial strategies to support implementation. - Select a prioritized Transportation Implementation Strategy for Silverdale that will: - > Support multimodal connectivity and the Regional Center; - Provide specific scope, design, phasing, and estimates to support program management, systems management, and project delivery; - Be financially implementable and directly applied to the County's short-term (1-6 years), mid-term (7-12 years), and long-term transportation implementation plans; - Identify requirements to support amendments to Silverdale's development regulations and roadway design standards; and - > Support development and potential implementation of identified funding strategies.
+- Validate and/or refine prior "existing and future" transportation circulation and performance analysis and refine or rework analysis, as needed, to support multimodal strategies and project development. - Validate prior design/engineering concepts and identify/analyze alternative strategies and projects. - Identify strategies and projects for detailed operational and circulation analysis, engineering/design, and cost estimating. - Explore financial strategies to support implementation. - Select a prioritized Transportation Implementation Strategy for Silverdale that will: - > Support multimodal connectivity and the Regional Center; - Provide specific scope, design, phasing, and estimates to support program management, systems management, and project delivery; - > Be financially implementable and directly applied to the County's short-term (1-6 years), mid-term (7-12 years), and long-term transportation implementation plans; - Identify requirements to support amendments to Silverdale's development regulations and roadway design standards; and - Support development and potential implementation of identified funding strategies.